octokit/source-generator/docs/DESIGN.md

 ### Process flow for generation
 1. OpenAPI changes are detected from each API representation
 2. Generator creates the SDKs and ships them to their respective language repos (i.e. dotnet-sdk, go-sdk) and PRs against main
-3. Packages and/or tagged appropriately
+3. Packages are manually created and tagged appropriately

 ------